 Hazelmarie Mattie Elliott

 These low fat turkey meatballs, simmering a whole fall afternoon in their spicy sauce, filled the house with their enticing aroma while I enjoyed a walk to see the turning leaves.
 I love pumpkin and after reading in Runner’s World magazine that canned pumpkin packs three times as much beta-carotene as fresh pumpkin, I have been sneaking it in all kinds of dishes.
 Added to the tomato base of this spicy sauce, it was indiscernible yet added a rich silkiness to the sauce’s texture as well as a ton of fiber.
 The sauce is nice and thick and coats the meatballs densely.
 The meatballs can be served as an appetizer, in a roll or with pasta.
 The sauce is nippy so if you want to lower the heat, reduce the chipotle peppers in half.
+I freeze any leftover chipotle peppers with sauce in mini portion bags in the freezer for future use.

 “Each year, the Great Pumpkin rises out of the pumpkin patch that he thinks is the most sincere.
 He’s gotta pick this one.
 He’s got to.
 I don’t see how a pumpkin patch can be more sincere than this one.
 You can look around and there’s not a sign of hypocrisy.
 Nothing but sincerity as far as the eye can see.”